elixir-europe/MARS/README.md

 ### ISA-JSON support by repositories

-THE MARS initiative
+To facilitate

-## File structure of this repo explained
+## File structure in this repo

 ```
 ├── mars-cli